LSSTDESC/Twinkles/doc/Database.md

 Light curve analysis is due to start on **September 30** (the Twinkles 1 data release).

 We need:
-* A *single* database that can hold approximately 3G records.
+* A *single* database that can hold approximately 30G records (again, including DIAObject forced photometry).
 * The data to be accessible by everyone.

 Proposed solution: